run-ai/docs/docs/admin/runai-setup/cluster-setup/nvidia.md

 If the command is __not__ successful, you must install the CUDA Toolkit.
 Follow the instructions [here](https://developer.nvidia.com/cuda-downloads){target=_blank} to install.
 When the installation is finished you must reboot your computer.

-If the machine is __DGX A100__, then apart from the CUDA Toolkit you must also install the __NVIDIA Fabric Manager__:
+If the machine is __DGX A100__, then, depending on your operating system, you may have to install the __NVIDIA Fabric Manager__.

+* If the operating system is DGX OS.
+No installation is required
+* For other operating systems:
     * Run: `nvidia-smi` and get the NVIDIA Driver version (it must be 450 or later).
     * Run: `sudo apt search fabricmanager` to find a Fabric Manager package with the same version and install it.

+!!!
+Important
+    NVIDIA Fabric manager does not work on CoreOS.
+If you are working with OpenShift, use RHEL instead.

 ## Step 2: Install Docker